Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 Contact me on discord: Viktorious_x for feedback

+***
 WARNING!
 Remember to close disk player after you get alot of etahen notifications cuz after that its kstuff which causes system to crash when it gets loaded in disk player

 Once you see this close disk player, if you wont you will get kp:
 ![image](https://github.com/user-attachments/assets/8c192a64-dcd8-489f-981e-37680ee40e22)
+2nd METHOD: if you dont wanna do this consider using the no etahen pipelines and then loading etahen from this websrv app: https://github.com/cy33hc/ps5-payload-loader and since websrv is included in the ALL-IN-ONE pipeline, if you wanna do the method use the ALL-IN-ONE-NOetaHEN pipeline!

+***

 As always thank you echostretch and LM for kstuff and Etahen!
 Also thanks hammer 83 for jar loader, iakdev for usb loader and pipeline loader! thanks to cryonumb for bdj elf loader!
 Thanks John Törnblom for ftpsrv and websrv!
  Hope this helps and have fun!
 Thanks for all the people who made this possible!
 Also thanks Driverick (original modded iso creator) and 54f3ty (Elon Musk) for helping me make this!